embeddedkafka/embedded-kafka/README.md

 # scalatest-embedded-kafka
 A library that provides an in-memory Kafka broker to run your ScalaTest specs against.
-It uses Kafka 1.0.0 and ZooKeeper 3.4.10.

 Inspired by https://github.com/chbatey/kafka-unit